How Does SoundCloud Work: An Inspiring Success Story

 SoundCloud’s Story: A Mix of Many Ups and Downs

 Both have a strong connection with music, so they decided to build a platform like WordPress or Flickr for music.
-However, very soon after establishing the platform, they moved to Berlin as it was developing a reputation of being the most startup-friendly city in Europe at that time.
-The accommodation was cheaper and it was easy to find good programmers there.
+However, very soon after establishing the platform, they moved to Berlin, as it was developing a reputation for being the most startup-friendly city in Europe at that time.
+The accommodation was cheaper, and it was easy to find good programmers there.

 After 12 months of coding and refining, they finally launched the private beta version of SoundCloud in October 2008.